 Important: The application form will be considered only if supported by the above listed documents.

-A total of up to 40 participants (15 selected and sponsored by the WIPO Academy and the remainder by the University of Turin) are admitted to the programme.
+A total of up to 40 participants (15 selected and sponsored by the WIPO Academy and the remainder by the University of Turin) are admitted to the Master.
 All applications are scrutinized by a joint committee headed by the Turin Law School.
-The Master Programme is very intensive.
+The Master is very intensive.

 Students need to be strongly motivated.